Those ingredients that with one pinch, dash, or drizzle take a recipe from good to incredible.

 Place the feta back in the oven under the broiler and broil until the edges are browned about 5 to 10 minutes.

-Serve the feta: When the feta is ready, remove it from the oven and set it aside.
+Serve the feta: When it is ready, remove it from the oven and set it aside.
 Arrange the sliced tomatoes on a serving platter and top with some pistachios, lemon zest, oregano leaves, flaky sea salt, and a generous drizzle of olive oil.

 Arrange the feta next to the tomatoes and top with lemon zest and additional oregano.
 Spoon some of the juices from the baking dish over the feta and serve immediately.